wp-plugins/edd-status-board/readme.txt

 EDD - Status Board Integrates the Easy Digital Downloads API with the Status Board iPad app.

-Using the your Easy Digital Downloads API Key and Tokens, you can display 3 different bar graphs:
+Using your Easy Digital Downloads API Key and Tokens, you can display 3 different bar graphs:

 * Last 7 days sales
 * Last 7 days earnings